Jhaser/TicTacToe/README.md

 # TicTacToe
-- derived inspiration for organization of classes from stackoverflow

-There are many ways to create a tictactoe game
+Learnt from others via stackoverflow

-- i made use of List<>T as it was one of the latest class type i learnt
+- made use of List<>T as it was one of the latest class type i learnt
 - organized my code via modular programming which made debugging hella easier
+- wanted a dynamic game board so that users could see live changes

 Hope this will be useful.